PursuanceProject/pursuance/README.md

 Please fork and clone down this repository to your local machine.

-If you don't have React.js globally installed, run this command in your command line:
+If you don't have React.js globally installed, run this command:

 ```
 npm install -g create-react-app
 ```

-Next, change directory into the `pursuance` folder.
+Next, `cd` into the `pursuance` folder.

 Run this command to install node modules: